What are orthotics?

 A: In fact, wearing your custom orthotics will ensure that you are using the correct muscle groups, minimizing fatigue and allowing your muscles to be used more effectively.

-Taping is currently available at Performance Rehabilitation & Regenerative Medicine.
+Orthotics are currently available at Performance Rehabilitation & Regenerative Medicine.
 For more information, call 908-754-1960 or book your appointment today!